-This overview document specifically addresses those aspects of the throwing and catching action in walking and running that are barely recognized within science.
-A small part focuses on the perception of the environmental object (coffee cup, garden gate, bridge, traffic light) within the catching action, but the vast majority of new insights are revealed concerning the egocentric throwing action that specifically focuses on the movement of the body.
-It shows the scientific evidence that 1. a perceptual image of a latent action trajectory shape from the whole body towards the environmental object is always created first, and 2. how this action trajectory shape can only be filled with the help of two autonomous foci.
+This overview document specifically addresses those aspects of the throwing and catching action in rowing that are barely recognized within science.
+A small part focuses on the perception of the environmental object (the bridge) within the catching action, but the vast majority of new insights are revealed concerning the egocentric throwing action that specifically focuses on the movement of the boat.
+It shows the scientific evidence that 1. a perceptual image of a latent action trajectory shape from the boat towards the environmental object is always created first, and 2. how this action trajectory shape can only be filled with the help of two autonomous foci.
 This overview document now summarizes all phenomena ever found within the movement sciences and forges them into one universal explanatory model.
-Based on logic, it can be concluded that this forms the complete and definitive explanation of all functional perceptual processes within walking and running.
+Based on logic, it can be concluded that this forms the complete and definitive explanation of all functional perceptual processes within rowing.

-Part 1 - Einstein, the Stationary Coffee Cup, and the Digital Clock: The Visual Perception Observes Stationary Coffee Cups Moving in Time
+Part 1 - Einstein, the Stationary Bridge, and the Digital Clock: The Visual Perception Observes Stationary Bridges Moving in Time

-Caught In A Line

-The explanatory model of all motoric movement actions
+Caught In A Line The explanatory model of all motoric movement actions